< Back to Health Library Home

 If you answered “yes” to the three questions above and have never been diagnosed with lung cancer, talk to your doctor about scheduling a screening.
 If a lung cancer screening is right for you, your physician can refer you to Diagnostic Imaging Associates.

-This information provided by our experts at Diagnostic Imaging Associates, an accredited CT Lung Screening facility.
+This information provided by our experts at The Lung Center and Diagnostic Imaging Associates, an accredited CT Lung Screening facility.

 back to top